glucometers-tech/glucometer-protocols/src/abbott/freestyle-libre.md

 accept the commands as type `0x60` as well (compatible with other FreeStyle devices).

+### Strings Handling

+The official software has known UTF-8 handling bugs, but the device itself appears to display strings correctly if encoded in UTF-8.

 ## Commands

 The Libre supports a distinct set of commands from those described in the shared